Who Was Maggie Lena Walker?

 Mrs. Walker's health gradually declined, and by 1928 she was using a wheelchair.
 Despite her physical limitations she remained actively committed to her life's work including chairman of the bank and leader of the Independent Order of St. Luke until her death on December 15,1934.

 The residence at 110 1/2 East Leigh Street was built in 1883.
-The address was a prime location in the heart of Jackson Ward, the center of Richmond's African American business and social life at the turn of the century.
+The address became a prime location in the heart of Jackson Ward, the center of Richmond's African American business and social life at the turn of the century.
 The Walkers purchased the house in 1904 and soon began making changes.
 Central heating and electricity were added, and with the addition of several bedrooms and enclosed porches, the home increased from 9 to 28 rooms.
 In 1928 an elevator was added in the rear of the house to provide Mrs. Walker access to the second floor.

-The furnishings throughout the home are original family pieces.
+Most of the furnishings throughout the home are original family pieces.
 They are valuable in understanding the 1904-1934 period of her occupancy.
 Together the house and the furnishings help us to learn more about Maggie Walker and the world in which she lived.
 Her community of Jackson Ward, a National Historic Landmark District, continues to exemplify the success of African American entrepreneurship.